PULSEE: A software for the quantum simulation of an extensive set of magnetic resonance observables: Conclusions

 \section{Conclusions}

-PULSEE is an open-source software for the simulation of nuclear magnetic/quadrupole resonance experiments (NMR/NQR) on solid-state samples.
+PULSEE is an open-source software for the simulation of nuclear magnetic resonance experiments on complex materials.
 The main purpose of this program is to provide a numerical tool for the development of new methods of investigation of emergent properties in complex materials inspired by the NMR/NQR protocols established in the context of quantum information processing \cite{NikolovAPS21}.

-The software follows the principles of wide accessibility and intuitive utilization, being available for download from a public GitHub repository \cite{PULSEE} and providing a GUI, as well as a complete and detailed documentation.
+The software follows the principles of wide accessibility and intuitive utilization, being available for download from a public GitHub repository \cite{PULSEE} and providing a GUI, Jupyter notebooks, as well as complete and detailed documentation.

-The examples of execution we have discussed were meant to illustrate the features of the software, which include the ability to simulate both the evolution of spin states and the corresponding experimental observables and also highlight the possibilities to manipulate nuclear spin states through NMR/NQR, which could be relevant for the design of highly sensitive protocols for the study of emergent quantum properties of materials.
+The examples of execution illustrate the features of the software, which include the ability to simulate both the evolution of spin states and the corresponding experimental observables, and also highlight the possibilities to manipulate nuclear spin states through NMR/NQR.
+PULSEE enables simulations of the evolution of a single-spin under various interactions in solids.
+The investigation of the deviation of simulated results from experimental results on actual materials through the subsequent inclusion of different interaction terms in the Hamiltonian, opens up an opportunity to gain valuable insight into the microscopic nature of correlations in quantum materials.
+In that sense, our software might find its relevance in the design of highly sensitive protocols for the study of emergent quantum properties of materials.